9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 This introduces three new constants on the Haskell side, `caseless`, `dollar_endonly` and `dotall`, corresponding to the similarly named C definitions.
-We immediately wrap the constants in a `newtype` constructor, so they\'re exposed to the programmer as abstract `PCREOption` types only.
+We immediately wrap the constants in a `newtype` constructor, so they're exposed to the programmer as abstract `PCREOption` types only.

 This is the first step, creating a `.hsc` file.
 We now need to actually